zaoxing/zaoxing.github.io/_pages/about.md

 ---
 About me
 ======
-I love everything networked and distributed: from *networked systems* and their *security issues* to robust algorithms that can hack *large-scale systems*.
+I love everything networked and distributed: from *networked systems* and their *security issues* to robust algorithms that can hack *large-scale problems*.
 I lead the FROOT lab to make systems <u>F</u>aster, more Future-p<u>ROO</u>f, and more <u>T</u>rustworthy.

 I am an Assistant Professor of [Computer Science](https://www.cs.umd.edu/) at the [University of Maryland, College Park](https://www.umd.edu/).
 My research has won interdisciplinary recognitions, including USENIX FAST Best Paper Award, USENIX ATC "Best of Rest", and ACM STOC "Best of Rest".

-***I'm looking for self-motivated students (ugrad, master's, phd) who are interested in systems, networking, and applied algorithms research.** If you are interested in working with me, drop me an email with your CV.
-Check out our [graduate programs](https://www.cs.umd.edu/grad/catalog#applying) at UMD CS!
+***I'm looking for self-motivated students (ugrad, master's, phd) who are interested in building systems of any scale and understanding the Internet.** If you are passionate about these, check out our [graduate programs](https://www.cs.umd.edu/grad/catalog#applying) at UMD CS and drop me an email with your CV!
+For PhD applicants, you may out [this](/files/UMD-PhD-Recruitment.pdf).

 <!-- **Feel free to contact me if you are interested in research internship opportunites.** -->